Hashnode/support/docs/analytics.md

 ---

-Hashnode's analytics feature allows you to monitor the performance of your blog via a visual representation alongside statistics for your articles.
+Hashnode's analytics feature allows you to monitor your blog's performance via a visual representation alongside statistics for your articles.

 You can also have a glimpse of your blog's performance right in Hashnode's Feed at the bottom-right corner of the page.